USTC-IP-Lab/USTC_lab/content/en/authors/HanqinGong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Ph.D.
+Students
 ---

 Hanqin Gong(龚汉钦) received bachelor degree from Zhengzhou University, Zhengzhou, China, in 2022.
-He is currently pursuing the Master degree at the School of Cyberspace Security, University of Science and Technology of China, Hefei, China.
+He is currently pursuing the Ph.D. degree at the School of Cyberspace Security, University of Science and Technology of China, Hefei, China.
 He is supervised by Prof. Yan Chen.
-His current research interests mainly include Wireless Sensing and Security, Multimodal Sensing and Imaging, 3D Imaging of Wireless Signals.
+His current research interests mainly include Wireless Sensing and Security, Through-Wall Sensing and Imaging, Human Pose Estimation and Digital Health.